Skip to main content

 Does an older car need collision coverage?

-The specific age of a vehicle is not really a determinate of your need to buy collision.
-What you really want to know is the value of the car when deciding on buy collision.
+The specific age of a vehicle is not really a determinant of for buying collision coverage.
+What you really want to know is the value of your car when deciding to buy a collision.
 If your old vehicle carries enough value to warrant collision coverage, then you should consider buying the protection.

 Regardless of your car’s age or value, if you don’t have the funds to immediately buy a new car should yours be totaled from an accident, you should carry collision coverage.